About the Programme

 The role is varied.
 One day you might be analysing data, the next you could be in Parliament supporting Ministers in a debate.
 You can expect to write briefings for Ministers and senior managers, and respond to written questions from MPs or members of the public.
-There’s every chance you’ll be managing challenging projects.
+There’s every chance you’ll be handling important projects.
 Throughout, you can expect to work with all sorts of government departments, external organisations and individuals to debate and shape policy.

 Working with the guidance and support of a manager and wider team, previous Policy Advisers have:

 - Developed the Government’s first Islamic Finance bond

 - Worked to put in place funding for key national infrastructure, such as HS2 rail

 - Contributed to the development of the UK’s future customs and trade policy

 - Developed regional devolution agreements, devolving powers to local areas

 Whatever the policy area you work in, we don’t think you can find responsibility, challenge or fulfilment like it anywhere else.
 Policy Advisers join us on permanent contracts, so provided you complete your six month probation period successfully you will remain a permanent staff member after completing the three year graduate programme.

 The HM Treasury Graduate Development Programme seeks to develop policy professionals with the depth of knowledge and the breadth of experience to work across multiple policy areas and make a long term contribution to the work of government.
 Your time on the programme – and beyond – will be designed to enable you to achieve this.